 Our Board has adopted a written policy with respect to the review, approval and ratification of related party transactions.
 Under the policy, the Nominating and Corporate Governance Committee is responsible for reviewing and approving related party transactions.
-The policy applies to transactions, arrangements and relationships (including any indebtedness or guarantee of indebtedness) or any series of similar transactions, arrangements or relationships (including any indebtedness) or any be expected to, exceed \$120,000 with respect to any fiscal year, and where we (or one of our subsidiaries) are a participant and in which a related party has or will have a direct or indirect material interest.
-In the course of reviewing potential related party transactions, the Nominating and Corporate Governance Committee will consider the nature of the related party's interest in the transaction; the presence of standard prices, rates or charges or terms otherwise consistent with arms-length dealings with unrelated third parties; the materiality of the transaction to each party; the reasons for the Company entering into the transaction with the related party; the potential effect of the transaction on the status of a director as an independent, outside or disinterested director or committee member; and any other factors the Nominating and Corporate Governance Committee will consider the Nominating and Corporate Governance Committee will consider or committee to the transaction on the status of a director as an independent, outside or disinterested director or committee member; and any other factors the Nominating and Corporate Governance Committee may deem relevant.
+The policy applies to transactions, arrangements and relationships (including any indebtedness or guarantee of indebtedness) or any series of similar transactions, arrangements or relationships in which the aggregate amount involved will, or may be expected to, exceed \$120,000 with respect to any fiscal year, and where we (or one of our subsidiaries) are a participant and in which a related party has or will have a direct or indirect material interest.
+In the course of reviewing potential related party transactions, the Nominating and Corporate Governance Committee will consider the nature of the related party's interest in the transaction; the presence of standard prices, rates or charges or terms otherwise consistent with arms-length dealings with unrelated third parties; the materiality of the transaction to each party; the reasons for the Company entering into the transaction with the related party; the potential effect of the transaction on the status of a director as an independent, outside or disinterested director or committee member; and any other factors the Nominating and Corporate Governance Committee may deem relevant.

-1 2 3 4 5 Board of Directors Corporate Governance Executive Officers Stockholder Information Compensation 6 7 8 Audit Committee Charter Other Matters Amendment Information --- ---
+1 2 3 4 Board of Corporate Executive Stockholder Directors Governance Officers Information 5 6 7 8

+Executive Audit Committee Charter Other

+Compensation Matters Amendment Information